asmjmp0/appdbg/README.md

 # Appdbg
-make it possible to run android dex file in origin Java virtual machine.
+make it possible to run android dex file in original Java Virtual Machine.

 ## Features
 - change every class before it will be loaded